leonardo-alm/App--Shopping-List/README.md

 ## Demo

-Please click on the gif below to see the demo in higher quality.
+To see the demo in higher quality click on the gif below.

 ![Shopping List Demo](demo/animacao.gif)